quira-org/README-Template/README.md

 ###  :file_folder: File Structure

-Adding a file structure is really helpful as it helps users gain an high level view of your project.
+Adding a file structure can help users gain a high-level understanding of your project.
 If your project has too many files, you can consider showcasing only the main folder paths.

 ```